 Aoife O'Donovan is very much Irish-American, spending childhood summers in the Old Country, an influence that leaks through the otherwise fairly mainstream country of Fossils.
 A quietly beautiful record, it sidesteps the clichés and tweeness usually associated with the genre, making an album that could almost as easily be classified as 'folk' or 'singer-songwriter', highlights including Briar Rose, Thursday's Child and closer Oh, Mama.
 Rob Burger plays samplotron flutes on opener Lay My Burden Down (spot the low F) and O'Donovan adds occasional block flute chords to Thursday's Child.

 Odyssice formed as far back as the late '80s, their first 'proper' release being 1996's mini-CD, Moon Drive, subsequently reissued, expanded, as Moon Drive Plus.
 Their first full-lengther, Impression, appeared in 2000, showcasing their instrumental neo-prog sound.
 While it's not a bad album, exactly, it lacks any even remote vestiges of originality (the title track is pure Floyd) and is wildly overlong; my eyes started bleeding around the fifty-minute mark, with twenty minutes to go...
 Bastiaan Peters' guitar work is fine, in that 'soaring' kind of way, but it's not enough to make this album at all interesting, while the rest of the instrumental work is competent but unexciting.
 Are they trying to be Finch?
-They fail.
+Fail.
 A shorter version of this album (you could start by cutting out the horrible ten-minute Asia soundalike closer A Prophet's Dream) might have garnered a slightly higher star rating, but this reviewer's patience was sorely stretched long before then.
 Keys man Jeroen van der Wiel uses pretty obvious Mellotron samples on a couple of tracks, with distant choirs on Legend and strings on Anuradhapura.
 I'm not sure I can think of anything more useful to say about this, really; an average (if thankfully vocal-free) neo-prog album with light Mellotron sample use.
 Enthralling.

 of Montreal (note lower case 'of') are yet another of those 'Elephant' bands from Athens, Georgia; various reasons are given for the name, all of them probably untrue.
 Their founder and one consistent member is Kevin Barnes, whose style fits loosely with the Elephant 6 format, such as it is; modern psychedelic pop/rock with influences from any- and everywhere, true to the spirit of the original psych explorers.
 Barnes' fragile vocals are a feature of the band, as are their occasional forays into tweeness, without which they'd doubtless be 'just another band from GA' (sorry).

 The Sunlandic Twins is their seventh album and has a slight Scandinavian bent, due to its partial recording in Norway (see: Oslo In The Summertime).
-Like their other works, many of the lyrics err on the melancholy side, set to bright'n'breezy tunes, which makes for an interesting juxtaposition.
-Highlights include Requiem For O.M.M.2 (love the early Floyd intro, chaps), Wraith Pinned To The Mist And Other Games (a mutated version of which was used in a US commercial, to fans' consternation) and October Is Eternal, though truth be told, there are no bad tracks here.
+Like their other works, many of the lyrics err on the melancholy side, set to bright'n'breezy tunes, making for an interesting juxtaposition.
+Highlights include Requiem For O.M.M.2 (love the early Floyd intro, chaps), Wraith Pinned To The Mist And Other Games (a mutated version of which was used in a US commercial, to fans' consternation) and October Is Eternal, though, truth be told, there are no bad tracks here.
 Psych-spotters should note the use of fast 'Syd' echo on several tracks.
 No-one's credited with Mellotron, despite full-on string parts on Knight Rider and I Was A Landscape In Your Dream, plus choir swells and more strings on October Is Eternal, but their overly-consistent attack and evenness give the game away on the sample front.

 2008's Skeletal Lamping is a considerably odder record than The Sunlandic Twins, many of its tracks channelling '70s soul and funk, amongst other influences, although it's still a psych album at heart.
 How much you'll like it depends on your tolerance for clean, rhythmic guitar work and almost Philly-esque vocal harmonies, but there's still plenty of Floyd-ish meddling for the faithful.
 The Mellotron samples eventually kick in, with strings towards the end of St. Exquisite's Confessions and a brief burst in the middle of the lengthyish Plastis Wafer.

 I don't think it would be unfair to say that Ogre's music is, er, 'informed' by that of Black Sabbath, to the point where, vocals aside, it's a virtual copy.
 Their second album, 2006's Seven Hells, is decent enough, as long as you don't find its overbearing Sabbath-ness a problem.
 Can you plagiarise a sound?
-Its best track is probably thirteen-minute closer Flesh Feast, if only because it does what every other track on the album does, but for twice as long.
+Best track is probably thirteen-minute closer Flesh Feast, if only because it does what every other track on the album does, but for twice as long.
 Ross Markonish plays distant samplotron choirs on Flesh Feast.

 The Deep End sits somewhere in between Americana, soul and blues, only occasionally ramping up the energy levels.
 I'm probably missing the point.
 Producer Andy York (Ian Hunter, who guests here) is credited with Chamberlin.
 Er, the low strings on Cry Baby Cry?
 The cello on The Gone Of You?
 Non.